isl-org/objects-with-lighting/README.md

 $$ x = K(R X + t) $$

 $x$ is a homogeneous point describing a position in the image.
+The extrinsics are a world to camera transformation (world2cam), the intrinsics and the projection follow the OpenCV conventions.

 ### Images
 The x-axis for images points to the right and the y-axis points down following the memory order.